 Each LAIP student meets and works with persons serving time in state prisons.
 As a result, each student personally observes and experiences the profound human consequences of an individual's involvement in the criminal justice system.
 The student is able to observe, from the offender's point of view, how incarceration affects the offender's ties with his or her family and community, as well as his or her opportunity for change and growth within the correctional system.
 This first-hand experience with a subculture that is most often forgotten or ignored in mainstream society is a powerful and memorable experience for many students who participate in LAIP.

-LAIP students at the law school Learning Lawyering Skills and Values
+Lawyering Skills and Values

 LAIP allows students to develop lawyering skills which are not taught in traditional law school classes, or gained by working as a law clerk in a private law firm.
-Each LAIP student handles cases for a variety of inmates; and the student's experience may involve interviewing, legal research and writing, negotiating, legal counseling, and oral advocacy.
+Each LAIP student handles cases for a variety of inmates; the student's experience may involve interviewing, legal research and writing, negotiating, legal counseling, and oral advocacy.

 Developing a Sense of Professionalism